 On 23 December 2014, the Australian Government Minister for the Environment determined that the construction and operation of the airport would require assessment in accordance with the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act).
 Guidelines for the content of an environmental impact statement (EIS) were issued in January 2015.

 Approval for the construction and operation of the proposed airport will be controlled by the Airports Act 1996 (Cth) (Airports Act).
-The Airports Act provides for the preparation of an Airport Plan which will serve as the authorisation for the development of the proposed airport.
+The Airports Act provides for the preparation of an Airport Plan, which will serve as the authorisation for the development of the proposed airport.

 The Australian Government Department of Infrastructure and Regional Development is undertaking detailed planning and investigations for the proposed airport, including the development of an Airport Plan.
+A draft Airport Plan was exhibited for public comment with the draft EIS late in 2015.

-The draft Airport Plan is the primary source of reference for, and companion document to, the EIS.
-The draft Airport Plan identifies a staged development of the proposed airport.
-It provides details of the initial development being authorised, referred to as Stage 1, as well as a long-term vision of the airport's development.
+Following receipt of public comments, a revised draft Airport Plan has been developed.
+The revised draft Airport Plan is the primary source of reference for, and companion document to, the EIS.
+The revised draft Airport Plan identifies a staged development of the proposed airport.
+It provides details of the initial development being authorised, as well as a long-term vision of the airport's development over a number of stages.
 This enables preliminary consideration of the implications of longer term airport operations.
-Any stages of airport development beyond Stage 1 would be managed in accordance with the existing process in the Airports Act.
-This includes a requirement that for major developments (as defined in the Airports Act), a major development plan be approved by the Australian Government Minister for Infrastructure and Regional Development following a referral under the EPBC Act.
+Any airport development beyond Stage 1, including the construction of additional terminal areas or supporting infrastructure to expand the capacity of the airport using the first runway or construction of a second runway, would be managed in accordance with the existing process in the Airports Act.
+This includes a requirement that, for major airport developments (defined in the Airports Act), a major development plan be approved by the Australian Government Minister for Infrastructure and Regional Development following a referral under the EPBC Act.